tchewik/GramEval2020/README.md

 # Description

-An isanlp library module for the `ru_bert_final_model` model from the [1st place solution](https://github.com/DanAnastasyev/GramEval2020) for [GramEval2020](https://github.com/dialogue-evaluation/GramEval2020) competition.
+An isanlp library wrapper and docker container for the `ru_bert_final_model` model from the [1st place solution](https://github.com/DanAnastasyev/GramEval2020) for [GramEval-2020](https://github.com/dialogue-evaluation/GramEval2020) competition.

 ## Usage example